 During my market visit, a fossil booth sold pieces of rock embedded with turtle fossils while an acoustic musician urged people to try the bubble tea in between verses of “No Woman No Cry.”
 A local company sold huckleberry pies and cherry jam made with cherries from nearby Flathead Lake.
 Other booths sold intriguing foods like avocado chocolate pudding (a little too earthy tasting) and bacon smoked almonds (yum!)

-I was only in Whitefish for a short time but it was long enough to convince me that it’s worth spending a night or two here if you’re coming to the Glacier area.
+I was only in Whitefish for a short time but it was long enough to convince me that it’s worth spending a couple nights here if you’re coming to the Glacier area.
+When I returned to Glacier NP last year to see mountain goats, I stayed in Whitefish again and once again had a fantastic time.

 Note: I was a guest of Glacier Country Tourism and Explore Whitefish.
 As always, all opinions are my own.